by Tara E. l Updated April 3, 2025

 - Tummy Troubles: Stress can make your stomach feel like it’s hosting a butterfly convention.
 Not fun.

-- Muscle Tension: Your muscles tighten up, and you are ready for action, which is cool until you realize you’re just sitting in math class, not battling villains.
+- Muscle Tension: Your muscles tighten up, and you are ready for action, which is cool until you realize you’re just sitting in a meeting, not battling villains.

 Stress and Your Brain: The Control Room

 When considering the science of stress, think of your brain as the control room stress.
 It decides when to send out the stress signals and when to calm things down.
 But when stress keeps hitting the panic button, it can make it hard to focus, remember things, or make decisions.
-You might even find yourself more cranky than usual (no, it’s not just because you’re a teenager).
+You might even find yourself more cranky than usual.

 The Dark Side of Stress

 While a little bit of stress can be good (like helping you dodge a dodgeball), too much stress can be like having a villain set up camp in your body.
 Chronic stress can lead to all sorts of health problems, like heart disease, trouble sleeping, and even making it harder to fight off sickness.
-Yikes!
+Over time, chronic stress can lead to weakened immune function, disrupted digestion, hormonal imbalance, and increased risk of cardiovascular disease.
+Mental health can also be compromised, with prolonged stress contributing to conditions such as anxiety, depression, and burnout.

 Becoming a Stress Superhero